 How is the battery life of the Powerbeats Pro?

 Battery life on the Powerbeats Pro is a little ridiculous.
-At a level of 75dBSPL, our test unit was able to play back music for 10 hours, 52 minutes with an iPhone XS Max.
-That’s insane for a set of true wireless earbuds.
-While that result can only be had with a newer iPhone, even on Android the Powerbeats Pro outlast most true wireless models at 10 hours, 34 minutes.
+We played constant music peaking at 75dB(SPL) and recorded 10 hours, 52 minutes of battery with an iPhone XS Max.
+That’s insane for a set of wireless earbuds.
+While that result can only be had with a newer iPhone, even on Android the Powerbeats Pro outlasts most true wireless models at 10 hours, 34 minutes.

-Whether it’s the H1 chip or the larger unit size or both that’s the culprit here, it’s clear from the giant battery case that longevity was a chief concern if the design team.
-And considering how poorly true wireless earbuds tend to perform in regards to battery life, this is a standout product at this point in time.
+Whether it’s the H1 chip or the larger unit size or both that’s the culprit here, it’s clear from the giant battery case that longevity was a chief concern of the design team.
+And considering how poorly wireless earbuds tend to perform in regards to battery life, this is a standout product at this point.

 The battery case uses a lightning cable to charge up, which is frustrating for anyone who doesn’t use an Apple product for their computer or phone.
 However, it’s not as big of an inconvenience as it could be, given the other side of the cable is a normal USB-A connection, so it can go in your computer or wall charger.

-Objectively, the Powerbeats Pro sound… pretty decent.
-Sure, there are a few challenges inherent to the design of true wireless earphones that make some sound quality issues apparent, but all in all the new Beats in-ears offer a consumer-friendly sound that doesn’t rattle your skull (see: How to read charts).
+Objectively, the Powerbeats Pro sounds… pretty decent.
+Sure, there are a few challenges inherent to the design of true wireless earphones that make some sound quality issues apparent, but all in all the new Beats in-ears offer a consumer-friendly frequency response that doesn’t rattle your skull (see: How to read charts).

 Bass has a pretty noticeable bump as is emblematic for a Beats product, and highs and high mids are boosted a bit to help instruments stand out a little bit from the crowded cacophony of a loud song.
-While it may not satisfy the pickiest listeners out there, a response like this lends itself well to most modern music.
+While it may not satisfy the pickiest listeners out there (who may prefer something like the Sennheiser MOMENTUM True Wireless 3), a response like this lends itself well to most modern music.

-However, that dip in the low-mids is a little bit of an issue, as it means that the highest half of a piano, most wind and stringed instruments, and some vocals will sound roughly 3/4 to one half as loud as the bass notes or highs.
+However, that dip in the low-mids is a little bit of an issue, as it means that the highest half of a piano, most wind and stringed instruments, and some vocals will sound roughly three-quarters to one-half as loud as the bass notes or highs.
 In mixes with lots of instrumentation, vocals—especially higher-pitched voices—can sometimes sound a little quiet in comparison to the rest of the track.

 For example, the vocals tend to be very hard to understand in The Midnight’s Sunset.
 In the presence of a rather strong bassline and lots of highs, you’ll find the vocalist’s voice just isn’t that easy to hear in the chorus as it should be.